planetscale/cli/README.md

 # PlanetScale CLI [![Build status](https://badge.buildkite.com/cf225eb6ccc163b365267fd8172a6e5bd9baa7c8fcdd10c77c.svg?branch=main)](https://buildkite.com/planetscale/cli)

 PlanetScale is more than a database and our CLI is more than a jumble of commands.
-The `pscale` command line tool brings branches, deploy requests, and other PlanetScale concepts to your finger tips.
+The `pscale` command line tool brings branches, deploy requests, and other PlanetScale concepts to your fingertips.

 ![PlanetScale CLI](https://user-images.githubusercontent.com/155044/118568235-66c8e380-b745-11eb-8124-5a72e17f7f7b.png)